Transportability of model-based estimands in evidence synthesis

-Ultimately, weighting-based approaches like MAIC target indirect comparisons of marginal effects.\cite{remiro2021conflating} Consequently, all marginal effect measure modifiers should be balanced for unbiased estimation.
-With non-collapsible measures, purely prognostic covariates may modify the marginal treatment effect.
-Therefore, cross-study imbalances in these covariates may violate the conditional constancy assumption for the marginal effect.
+Ultimately, weighting-based approaches such as MAIC target indirect comparisons of marginal treatment effects.\cite{remiro2021conflating} Consequently, all marginal effect measure modifiers should be balanced for unbiased estimation.
+Measures that are collapsible but not directly collapsible, such as the (log) risk ratio, generally depend on the full joint distribution of covariates, including those that are purely prognostic, where there is individual-level treatment effect heterogeneity.
+As such, purely prognostic covariates may modify the marginal treatment effect.
+With non-collapsible measures such as the (log) odds ratio, purely prognostic covariates can modify the marginal effect, even in the absence of treatment effect heterogeneity at the individual level.

+Therefore, for the (log) risk ratio and the (log) odds ratio, cross-study imbalances in purely prognostic covariates may violate the conditional constancy assumption for the marginal effect.
 Bias can still be present if purely prognostic covariates are omitted by the analyst or unavailable in any of the studies.